-Please give the names and contact details of two people, who know you in a work related, academic or professional capacity.
+We will also ask you for the names and contact details of two people, who know you in a work related, academic or professional capacity.
 This could be an employer, teacher, tutor, a colleague, or former-colleague where you have worked or volunteered before.
 It could also be someone who knows you well (but not a member of your family).